 Avoid C-style arrays.
 Guidance for the use of C-style arrays is provided in TR 24772-3 clause 6.8.2.

 Use a library class such as std::array to encapsulate an array, or write a class with similar behavior.

+Use library classes such as gsl::span or std::string_view to represent ranges of elements within an array or container.

 Use containers of the standard library, such as std::vector or std::deque, to model arrays with dynamically changing size.